 In the case of an extended illness, maternity, death in the immediate family, or other unavoidable circumstances, a student may request a leave of absence not to exceed 180 days in a 12-month period pending the Campus Director's approval.
-Due to the program structure, welding students may only reenter their program when a new class is offered (see Academic Calendar).
 All leave of absence requests will be approved on a case-by-case basis.
 A written request for a leave of absence must be made to the Campus Director.
 If an LOA occurs anytime during a course in progress, students will be required to retake the course in its entirety upon return.

 Students will receive a W grade for such courses.